How to find a job that’s a good fit when you have a hidden disability

 If I do decide to apply, then I have to figure out when in the process to disclose—whether that’s to a recruiter or a hiring manager.
 How much should I tell them about my disability?

 A while back, I had a call with a recruiter.
 I was telling her all the right things on the phone.
-You know, that cookie cutter answer—how excited I was about the opportunity, how passionate I was about the work, even though the truth was that I was scared about being able to handle the opportunity.
+You know, that cookie-cutter answer—how excited I was about the opportunity, how passionate I was about the work, even though the truth was that I was scared about being able to handle the opportunity.
 She asked me what kind of work I wanted to do and I gave her an answer I knew she wanted to hear, even though it wasn’t the truth.

 After thinking it over, and feeling bad that I hadn’t been myself, I called her back.
 I shared with her that I had a hidden disability.
 She was shocked, and told me that no one had ever mentioned their hidden disability to her before.
 She told me she would have to be educated on that front.